Polsulpicien/Polsu-Overlay/README.md

 ## Introduction

 This is the first public version of Polsu's Overlay.
-This Overlay is 100% so consider donating to support us! :)
+This Overlay is 100% FREE so please consider donating to support us! :)
 **[https://www.patreon.com/polsu]**

 Need Help ?
 Join the **[support server](https://discord.gg/xm9QX3Q)**